sogumi/susflag/readme.md

-This is just for fan, don't take it in serious way.
+This is just for fan, don't take it in a serious way.
 I just built a flag, to complete a challenge, not for other intensions.